Charleroi Light Metro: Operations

-The network allows transfers to the national railway network at the main Charleroi-Sud railway station as well as at the secondary Charleroi-Ouest station.
+The network allows transfers to the national railway network at the main Charleroi-Central railway station as well as at the secondary Charleroi-Ouest station.

 Lines

-The completion and opening of the central loop in 2012 led to a significant reorganization of the premetro/tram lines previously operating on the system.
-The five former premetro lines – 54, 55, 84, 88, and 89 – that operated on the network were replaced on 27 February 2012 by three new lines (M1, M2 and M4); a fourth line (M3) went into service on 22 June 2013.
+The completion and opening of the central loop in 2012 led to a significant reorganization of the metro/tram lines previously operating on the system.
+The five former lines – 54, 55, 84, 88, and 89 – that operated on the network were replaced on 27 February 2012 by three new lines (M1, M2 and M4); a fourth line (M3) went into service on 22 June 2013.

 The system is run by TEC Charleroi, a subsidiary of the Walloon public transport operator (Société Régionale Wallonne du Transport).
 Intervals between trains depend on the period (weekdays/weekends, holidays, etc.).
 The standard interval is 30 minutes for lines M1 and M2, ensuring a 15 minutes interval on the Charleroi – Anderlues section.
 This interval becomes 60 minutes (30 minutes on the common section) on weekends and holidays, and during the July–August period.
 On line M4, the standard interval is 10 minutes (15 minutes on Sundays and public holidays); similarly, line M3 also runs with 10-minute intervals.

 From 2012 on, all trams have been equipped with orange colored LED destination indicators, displaying the line number and final station.
 Prior to that, mechanical destination indicators were used, using various layouts.
 The most common display showed two distinctly colored rectangles indicating the most important stations of the line, with the line number displayed on a white square between both rectangles.
 Rectangle color used the following code: